- Summary of California Bicycle Laws

 - To prepare for a turn within a distance of 200 feet

-Motorbikes are allowed in bicycle lanes as long as they drive at a reasonable speed, in visible conditions and do not endanger bicyclists.
+Motorbikes are allowed in bicycle lanes as long as they drive at a reasonable speed, and in visible conditions and do not endanger bicyclists.

 Takeaway: Anticipate vehicles entering the bicycle lane.